browserengineering/book/book/intro.md

 The web is a grand, crazy experiment.
 It's natural, nowadays, to watch videos, read news, and connect with friends on the web.
 That can make the web seem simple and obvious, finished, already built.
-But the web is neither simple nor obvious.
-It is the result of experiments and research reaching back to nearly the beginning of computing[^precursors] about how to help people connect and learn from each other.
+But the web is neither simple nor obvious (and is certainly not finished).
+It is the result of experiments and research, reaching back to nearly the beginning of computing,[^precursors] about how to help people connect and learn from each other.

 [^precursors]: And the web _also_ needed rich computer displays, powerful UI-building libraries, fast networks, and sufficient CPU power and information